Auri-Fex/Halcova/norbela/world/overview.md

 Magical energy is finite and can only be transformed or transferred, not created or destroyed.
 Extraction and use of magical oil draw from a global arcane reservoir, and overuse in one domain can cause depletion elsewhere.
 This principle underpins all responsible magical engineering and resource management.

-## Arcane Entropy
+## Shenesh (Magical Entropy)

-Every magical process increases arcane entropy, making future magic less efficient or more unstable.
+Every magical process increases shenesh (magical entropy), making future magic less efficient or more unstable.
 High-entropy regions experience more magical accidents, device failures, and unpredictable effects.
-Managing entropy is a key concern for artificers and magical engineers.
+Managing shenesh is a key concern for artificers and magical engineers.

-## Resonance Cascade Theory
+## Suvaanyak (Resonance Cascade) Theory

 Magical energy flows best through harmonious materials and structures.
-Over-extraction or reckless use causes resonance cascades, where magic becomes unstable, leading to device surges, mutations, or local null zones.
+Over-extraction or reckless use causes suvaanyak (resonance cascades), where magic becomes unstable, leading to device surges, mutations, or local null zones.
 Skilled artificers design systems to minimize resonance mismatches and prevent cascades.

 ## Arcane Feedback Loops